pgonzalezesp/pgonzalezesp.github.io/aboutme.md

 I was born in the majestic Mexico City, I grew up in one of the purest urban environments you can imagine.
 Just there I decided to turn my life and start giving my first scientific steps far away home.

 I moved to La Paz BCS to study marine biology at my alma mater the Universidad Autonoma de Baja California Sur.
-I joined the Reef Systems Lab, led by Dr Reyes-Bonilla (Héctor), where I aimed to study the Trapezia crab, that lives between the corals, but circumstantially, an unusual coral bleaching event hit the reefs caught my attention and I described it in my thesis dissertation.
+I joined the Reef Systems Lab, led by Dr Reyes-Bonilla (Héctor), where I aimed to study the Trapezia crab, that lives between the corals, but circumstantially, an unusual coral bleaching event that hit the reefs caught my attention, so I described it in my thesis dissertation.

 I decided to further my studies doing more reef stuff related, so I entered the graduate program at Centro de Investigaciones Biologicas del Noroeste.
 I was fellow at the Nekton and Reef Ecology Lab, led by Dr Balart-Paez, where I analysed the skeletal traits of the emerald coral, Porites panamensis, finding for the first time a sex-related dimorphism, in corals, and a possible environmental interference.